 store the records,

-age out records based on the record;s TTL
+age out records based on the record’s TTL

-Get the mDNS/UPnP Service sharing rules configured in HAM during device registration by the administrator or the end-user
+Get the mDNS/UPnP Service sharing rules configured in HAM during device registration by the OV administrator or the end-user.

 Send service sharing rule configuration to all the edge devices so that the edge devices can respond to client queries based on the rules.